Ahyysar/sortingdaemon/README.md

 - Open any container (e.g. a chest) and press the sorting key to tidy it up.
 - Drag to drop — hold down **Shift + LMB** on the slots to quickly transfer items between containers.
 - Quick Deposit — press assigned key while a container is open to move matching items into it.
+- Favorite Slots — hover over a slot and press **Ctrl + Z** to mark/unmark it as favorite.
+  - Favorite slots will not be affected by sorting or quick deposit.
 - You can change keybinds in **Options → Controls → Key Binds**.

 ## Keybinds